Takakiriy/typrm/README.md

 If the search keyword was the same as the command name of typrm, the command name (search or s) cannot be omitted.

-You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag in the text file.

-    #keyword: CSV, comma separated value, "a,b"

 If specifying a search keyword consisting of multiple words, it is not necessary to enclose it in " ".
 Also, even if the case is different, it will be hit,